-To match the theme of Windows 8/10, Microsoft Office 2013/2016 also follows the same Metro UI concept.
+To match the theme of Windows 10/8, Microsoft Office 2019//16/13 also follows the same UI concept.
 DPI Scaling plays an important role in using programs having Modern UI.
 When the scaling is not properly configured, fuzzy and blurry content comes into play.
 Poor Display Scaling makes the programs look quite bad.

-Dots Per Inch (DPI) Scaling is one of the additional feature introduced in Windows 8.1/10 regarding projection of display to external devices.
+Dots Per Inch (DPI) Scaling is one of the additional features introduced in Windows 10/8.1 regarding the projection of display to external devices.
 For a specified resolution say 1366×768 pixels, DPI Settings must be above 100%.
 DPI Settings are of important concern when you project the Windows Start Screen or Menu to a projector.
-If the DPI Settings remains below a predetermined level, the Metro tiles will loose their charm and fluidity, and will be displayed as mere boxes.
+If the DPI Settings remains below a predetermined level, the Metro tiles will lose their charm and fluidity and will be displayed as mere boxes.

 Blurry Fonts in Office Programs

 So how does one avoid poor scaling of Office components?

 Well, you can try disabling external monitors and see if it helps.
 Or you can try using the Compatibility option.
 If these do not work, you can try this method.